aws/aws-cdk-rfcs/text/0374-jsii-modular.md

 introduced in parts of the ecosystem without bumping the major version of the rest of packages.

+In particular, it is currently difficult to introduce breaking changes to the compiler (such as: moving to a more recent version of TypeScript, adding new compile-time validations that break existing code, removing behaviors such as the peer dependencies update which are no longer desirable, dropping support for older runtime versions, etc...), as bumping the major version of all packages implies fragmenting the entire ecosystem (between what's been upgraded, and what has not been upgraded).

 This will improve our pace of innovation, as we will hence be able to introduce a new major version of any part of the ecosystem wihtout necessarily requiring all downstream consumers to migrate all at once.